steadybit/docs-public/use-steadybit/resilience-policies/ymlDownloadViaUI.md

 ## Import

-When you have a service definition you can edit and import it via our CLI via `steadybit service apply`
+When you have a service definition you can edit and import it via our CLI via `steadybit policy-binding apply`

 see also:
 * [Github](https://github.com/steadybit/cli)